|

 1 Corinthians 6: 17.
 But he that joins himself to our Master (Y'shua), is with him one spirit.
 18. Flee from sexual sin.
 For every (other) sin which a man commits, is external to his body*; but he that commits sexual sin, sins against his own body.
 (AENT)

-FOOTNOTE:Actually the sexual sin goes deeper than the body, as the note on Romans 1:26 shows.
+NOTE Sexual sin goes deeper than the body - because the Image of Elohim is both male and female (B'resheet/Gen. 1:27)... and when violating someone sexually, we are distorting that Image and basically spurning the One who created male and female according to His own Image!
 But the other point is also that a sexual sinner brings sin upon himself rather than his partner, and vice versa, unless rape or abuse is involved.

 The man who sinned willingly was not deceived in any way.
 He was not driven by uncontrollable impulses.
 He simply decided to ignore what God had said about the Sabbath.
 His reward was death.